Actindo-AG/Documentation/Core1Platform/UsingCore1/02_EditProfileSettings.md

 ## Change password
 Depending on the user settings, it is possible to change the password for all sandboxes and the main account at the same time.
 Note, that your global user settings, edited by an administrator, may specify that you are not allowed to change your password.
-In this case, you cannot change your password.
 Contact your administrator, if you need to change your password for data security reasons.

 #### Prerequisites